bcgov/dbc-kml-apps/README.md

 Creating a custom output type for the DataBC GeoServer using XSLT
 ------------------------------------------------------------------

-The need for creating cutstom output type is stil unclear.
+The need for creating custom output type is stil unclear.
 If they are needed, this is how its done.
 To create a custom output type in GeoServer using XSLT, you need to define two files:

      a.
 A custom output type declaration file